pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo-part-2.md

 Then, we need to add a [TTL index](https://www.mongodb.com/docs/manual/core/index-ttl/) on the new field `processed`, with some long-enough expiration time

+The main difference is the addition of a `processed` field that marks both whether the item was processed (that is _deleted_, _no more_, _gone to meet its maker_) and if so, when that happened.
+This field is also used to delete old entries, once some fixed time has elapsed.
+This means those queues can potentially grow very big, cause the condition to remove old entries is age, and not size

+Note that, in order to improve performance a bit, when an element is processed (after either _pop_ or _commit_) its _when_ is set to some time far in the future, to move is 'away' of the _get_/_reserve_ query

 ## Queues fit for ETL pipelines: moving elements from one queue to the next, atomically